 The next board of directors meeting will be on Monday, April 10th, 2023 at 6:00 PM.
 Please contact us if you would like to participate.

 WRCCF depends upon donations by area individuals and businesses to fund our community support.
 WRCCF is a 501(c)3 organization, and all monetary donations are tax deductible to the fullest extent allowed by law.

 If you are donating to Animal Control or Polar, make sure to identify that on your donation.

 Donations may be dropped off at or mailed to the West Richland Police Department (business office) at the following address:

-Or, donate through PayPal with credit card by clicking on the donate button.
+Or, donate through PayPal with a credit card by clicking on the PayPal button.

 How We Have Helped

 West Richland Police Support

 Here are some of the ways that WRCCF has supported the community by funding the assistance provided by West Richland Police Department officers.

 - Replacement of household items removed as evidence